Simulation games can be some of the most immersive titles in gaming.

 They can let you experience what it’s like to run a farm, a hospital, or anything else with impressive realism.
 The best Nintendo Switch simulation games are some of the best on the whole platform.

 Simulator games can work very well on the Switch.
-With the tablet mode’s touch screen, you can take advantage of some of the unique control methods.
-These unique features help to make the console perfect for sim games
+Thanks to the device’s touch screen, you can take advantage of some of the unique control methods.
+These unique features help to make Switch sim games extremely enjoyable to play.

-We’re going to run through the top picks for sim games on Switch.
-Starting with some more general picks, and heading into the very best sim games on Switch.
+In this guide, we’ll run through the top picks for sim games on Switch, starting with hidden gems and eventually leading into the very best Nintendo Switch simulation games.

 10. Bee Simulator

 Bee Simulator is basically what it says on the tin, you can simulate the life of a bee.
 You can explore the world from the tiny eyes of a humble bee.

 The world in Bee Simulator is inspired by Central Park.
 As a bee, you’re free to explore this wildlife.
 You can find flowers to collect pollen, avoid predators, and see the world from a tiny scale.
 There’s even a system to seek out rarer flowers and find all the wildlife the game has to offer.

 Bee Simulator isn’t all an entirely peaceful world though.
 There are dangerous wasps lurking about.
 There are even humans who are trying to cut down a tree that happens to hold the hive.